-#7 Steel Shot Explained
+#7 Steel Shot: #7 Steel Shot Explained

 Clays, Traps and Targets

-#7 steel shot is great for clays and trap shooting, whether mechanical or hand thrown and it’s a nice round to use on paper targets.
+#7 steel shot is great for clays and trap shooting, whether mechanical or hand-thrown, and it’s a nice round to use on paper targets.
 But, as in hunting, the target shooter must be aware of the potential for ricochets due to the increased hardness of the steel pellets.
-It must be noted that steel shot is not appropriate for any sport shooting that uses metal targets.
+It must also be noted that steel shot is not appropriate for any sport shooting that uses metal targets.
 This means that three gun and other shooting competitions that require the competitor engage metal targets will most likely not allow the use of steel.

 If you’re used to using #7 lead shot, be aware that the steel shot will perform a little different.
 The range, spread and effective penetration distance can change depending on your shotgun – so take your time and fire some rounds at the range or on your property to figure out how this ammunition will perform with your preferred shotgun.
 Different choke types can change performance drastically as well, significantly changing the size of your spread, range, and other factors.
 Changing shell lengths can also make quite a difference.
 Get to know a few of them and find the one you like best.